Transforming Healthcare with AI-Driven Insights: A UX/UI Design Case Study for Intermountain Health

 The original approach surfaced AI-generated summaries in a drawer labeled “Alerts.”
 These alerts were triggered when the system detected significant changes in metrics related to equity, operations, or performance.
 The drawer could be opened from a button in the dashboard interface, and summaries were presented in a linear list.
 While the design was functional, early feedback showed that both the interaction model and the content needed refinement.

-In addition, most potential users expressed a strong preference for only seeing a note or alert when something required their attention.
+In addition to the label, users told us they only wanted to see a note or alert when something truly required their attention.
 They did not want the interface cluttered with AI-generated summaries for every metric, especially if nothing meaningful had changed.
-This helped shape the logic for when notes would appear.
-The insight module would only activate when a change crossed a threshold for urgency or significance, reducing unnecessary interruptions and reinforcing trust in the system.
+This input directly shaped our design logic: the insight module would only display notes when a metric crossed a threshold for urgency or significance.
+This reduced interruptions and reinforced user trust.

-Another key design insight came from how users wanted to interact with these summaries.
-Most preferred a visible, concise note on the metric card itself—something that would quickly signal when a change had occurred.
-Rather than opening a drawer to browse multiple notes, users wanted a short AI-driven summary embedded directly on the card.
-The drawer then became a secondary layer, offering more context only when needed.
+Another important insight came from testing how users interacted with the summaries.
+Most preferred to see a visible, concise note directly on the metric card—something that would quickly signal when a change had occurred, without needing to open a drawer.
+The drawer then became a secondary space for exploring additional context only when needed.

-Visual hierarchy and tone were refined through multiple iterations and key stakeholder feedback.
-I replaced the original alert icon with a subtle visual marker that paired well with the new “Notes” label.
-Color and typography were adjusted to support scannability and minimize unnecessary urgency.
+Visual hierarchy and tone were further refined with repeated feedback from stakeholders.
+We replaced the original alert icon with a more subtle visual marker and paired it with the new “Notes” label.
+Adjustments to color and typography improved scannability and reduced unnecessary urgency.

 Outcome and Impact